autotelic/fastify-mail/README.md

 - `createMessage`: `function` - Generates a message from templates with context injected.
   - Accepts the following arguments:
-    - `recipients`: `array` -  Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
+    - `message`: `array` -  Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
-    - `templates`: `string` - the relative path to the message's templates.
+    - `templatePath`: `string` - the relative path to the message's templates.
-    - `context`: `object` - Object containing context for the message.
+    - `context`: `object` - Object containing context for the message (such as - variables that will be used in copy)
-    - `opts`: `object` - Object containing options:

-  - Returns: `object` with following properties:
         - `from`: `string` - The email address the email is to be sent from.
         - `to`: `array` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
         - `cc`: `array` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the Cc: field
         - `bcc`: `array` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the Bcc: field
         - `replyTo` : `string` - An email address that will appear on the Reply-To: field
         - `subject`: `string` - The subject of the email with context injected.
         - `html`: `string` - The HTML version of the message as an Unicode string, with context injected.
         - `text` : `string` - The plaintext version of the message as an Unicode string, with context injected

+  - Returns: `object` with following properties:
+    - `accepted` : array of email addresses accepted - eg. [ 'test@example.com' ]
+    - `rejected` : array of email addresses rejected - eg. [],
+    - `envelopeTime`
+    - `messageTime`
+    - `messageSize`
+    - `response`
+    - `envelope`
+    - `messageId`

+    For more details on this response see the Nodemail documentation [View nodemailer's docs here](https://nodemailer.com/smtp/)

 - `sendMail`: `function` - Calls `createMessage` to generate an message and uses [fastify-nodemailer](https://github.com/lependu/fastify-nodemailer) to send the generated email.
   - Accepts the following arguments: